PhoenixAthens/Tiny-C-Projects/README.md

 ## TCP 1: Greeting.c

-This is a small C program that ("when run" **stating the obvious** ) outputs a greeting for the user.
+This is a small C program that ("when run" **stating the obvious** 😅) outputs a greeting for the user.
 The purpose is to add this program in bash shell's startup file `.bashrc` (**like you already didn't know that!**), so that whenever a new user logs in, they are greeted with a pleasant message.

-> There lies a moon phase algorithm in this T-C-P, and unlike Dan, I did look into it (GPT **coughs**), as a result I understand it somewhat better, however for all intents and purposes it's still just a toy!
+> There lies a moon phase algorithm in this T-C-P, and unlike Dan, I did look into it (GPT **coughs** 🤫), as a result I understand it somewhat better, however for all intents and purposes it's still just a toy!